Jewish Prayer For The Dead In English

 The Mourner’s Kaddish is a prayer for the dead.
 It is said by mourners during the shiva, which lasts seven days after someone dies.
 Since it was written in Aramaic, you may have heard it at funerals but not known what it meant or how to say it properly.
 The Mourner’s Kaddish can also be recited by anyone who wants to show respect for someone they know who has passed away.

-READ: Prayer For A Sister
+READ: Prayer For A Staff Meeting

 The Mourner’s Kaddish begins with praise of God and ends with a request that He honor their memory: “May His great name grow exalted and sanctified… May His great name be blessed from now until all eternity…”